-This last point is a fitting response to those who might apply the halakhic concepts of familiarity and habituation to remove most boundaries in a world in which there is an almost non-existent dress code, a ubiquitous sexualization of lyrics and language prevalent in daily conversation and, certainly on many music platforms “nakedness” is virtually uncovered everywhere.
+This last point is a fitting response to those who might apply the halakhic concepts of familiarity and habituation to remove most boundaries in a world in which a normative dress code is almost non-existent, ubiquitous sexualization of lyrics and language are prevalent in daily conversation, and, certainly on many music platforms, “nakedness” is virtually uncovered everywhere.
 Nothing is further from the halakhic truth.
-Certain behaviors, including types of dress and language remain fundamentally sexualized regardless of familiarity and can never be permitted.
+Certain behaviors, including types of dress and language, remain fundamentally sexualized regardless of familiarity and can never be permitted.
 The question remains, does this objective sexualization include a woman’s singing voice, as applied by the majority of Orthodox communities worldwide today.

-If the laws of kol isha would rest largely on the concepts of familiarity, habituation and intent, there would be little to assess in terms of practical halakha today.
-However, the premise that a woman’s voice, even when speaking, has the requisite potential to trigger male sexual response or foster promiscuity remains present in the halakhic literature.
+If the laws of kol isha would rest largely on the concepts of familiarity, habituation and intent, there would be little concern in terms of practical halakhah today.
+However, the premise that a woman’s voice, even when speaking, has the requisite potential to trigger male sexual response or foster promiscuity, remains present in the halakhic literature.
 While a woman’s voice will not be ervah all of the time, first and foremost, extreme caution must be taken when evaluating any situation in which a man will be exposed to this potential source of ervah.

-Shulchan Aruch until today
+From the Shulchan Arukh Until Today

-We will begin the final section with the Shulchan Aruch, given its centrality in all contemporary halakhic analysis.
-Rabbi Joseph Karo lays out his concerns in Even Haezer very clearly around the halakhot of behavior between the sexes.
-In this way he sounds very much like Maimonides as we have seen above and in chapter 3.
+We will begin the final section of this chapter with a discussion of the Shulhan Arukh’s treatment of these questionsgiven its centrality in all contemporary halakhic analysis.
+In Even HaEzer, the section of the Shulhan Arukh that deals with matters of women and halakhah, Rav Yosef Karo lays out his concerns about interactions between the sexes.
+His rulings sound very much like those of Maimonides that we have seen above.